R3DRUN3/immunize/README.md

 ```
 In order to better understand the previous output, take a look at the [in-toto attestation framework spec](https://github.com/in-toto/attestation/blob/main/spec/README.md#in-toto-attestation-framework-spec).
 In ordert to understand how in-toto verifies an attestation, take a look at the [in-toto validation model](https://github.com/in-toto/attestation/blob/main/docs/validation.md).
+If you want to learn how to enforce the SBOM attestations on your kubernetes cluster take a look at [this repo](https://github.com/R3DRUN3/cyberhall/tree/main/k8s-security/k8s-sigstore).